-Within ILP, search efficiency depends on the partial order of $\theta$ -subsumption [37].
-Similarly in MetagolD search efficiency is achieved using a total ordering over the Herbrand Base to constrain deductive, abductive and inductive operations carried out by the Meta-Interpreter and to reduce redundancy in the search.
-In particular, we employ Knuth-Bendix [18,53] (lexicographic) as well as interval inclusion total orderings over the Herbrand Base to guarantee termination.
+Within ILP, search efficiency depends on the partial order of θ -subsumption (Nienhuys-Cheng and de Wolf 1997).
+Similarly in Metagol_D search efficiency is achieved using a total ordering over the Herbrand Base to constrain deductive, abductive and inductive operations carried out by the Meta-Interpreter and to reduce redundancy in the search.
+In particular, we employ (Knuth and Bendix 1970; Zhang et al. 2005) (lexicographic) as well as interval inclusion total orderings over the Herbrand Base to guarantee termination.
 Termination is guaranteed because atoms higher in the Herbrand Base are always proved by ones lower in the ordering.
 Also the ordering is finite and so cannot be infinitely descending.

 The user input file for Metagol contains an initial list of predicate symbols and constants.
-The ordering of these lists provide the basis for the total orderings $\succeq{\mathcal{P}}$ and $\succeq{\mathcal{C}}$ .
+The ordering of these lists provide the basis for the total orderings $\succeq{\mathcal{P}}$ and $\succeq{\mathcal{C}}$.

-Example 1 (Predicate constant symbol ordering.)
-The initial predicate and constant symbol orderings for the kinship example are as follows.
+Example 1 (Predicate constant symbol ordering) The initial predicate and constant symbol orderings for the kinship example are as follows.